 Human Resources Consultant, Children’s Hospital and Clinics of Minnesota: St. Paul

 This position involves analyzing HR and business-related problems, recommending solutions to frontline managers, and resolving issues related to HR policies, procedures, and union contracts.

 Candidates for this position must possess a bachelor’s degree or equivalent experience and at least 3 years of HR generalist experience or experience in employee relations.
 An SPHR or PHR certification is preferred.

 Degree and Certification Requirements for a Career in Human Resource Management

-Most of Minnesota’s top employers of human resources specialists and managers require a bachelor’s degree in business or human resource management at minimum, though a master’s or specialized MBA is often preferred:
+Most of Minnesota’s top employers of human resources specialists and managers require a bachelor’s degree in business or human resource management at minimum, although a master’s or specialized MBA is often preferred.